What Is the Purpose of a German Beer Stein?

 Beer steins or German beer steins are basically a beer mug that is made from stoneware, glass, pewter, silver, porcelain and even wood.They are usually big enough to hold a half liter or a full liter of beer.
 The beer stein can be highly decorated often showing symbolism from Germany or Bavaria.
 Themes include military, character steins, coat of arms, city motifs, wild life motifs, medieval themes, landscapes, Christmas themes and the ever popular name brand theme like the infamous Avon Steins, Budweiser Steins and the Budweiser Christmas Stein.
 Stein is an abbreviation from the German word "steingut" which when translated means stoneware.

 The lid on a stein is not purely decorative as some have thought.
 The intention of the hinged lid, which often has a thumb press element added as a feature, was to keep fleas out of the beer.
-The lid was an add on to the stein during the era of the black plague.
+The lid was an add on to the stein during the era of the black plague since fleas transmitted the disease.
 An actual German law was passed that declared that all beverage containers required a lid.

 Steins are highly collectible and antique or vintage steins, like the Budweiser line, are frequently sought after.
 A handcrafted or antique stein can be quite pricey.
 They are sought after for their themes, colors, and by the maker of the stein.
 Some steins are collected because they mark an important event like Oktoberfest or they have been made as part of an advertising promotion.
 Brand name logos and dated events are commonly found imprinted on the stein.
 There are even steins that are musical and work the same way as a music box does.
 The steins have a wind up mechanism that plays a tune when activated.
 People are not the only collectors of steins.
 Because of their interesting history and fine craftsmanship, museums collect steins as well.
 Surprisingly, Germany is not the largest producer of the beer stein.
 The country of Brazil produces the most beer steins annually.